 Denmark hotel in Copenhagen in the past decade, options for holiday accommodation have been expanding beyond the traditional hotels and hostels.
 Holiday rentals and apartments in Copenhagen are now a huge market and no wonder – it’s a cheap and easy way for tourists to experience a destination like a native.

-We’ve already given you some recommendations for unusual accommodation in Copenhagen, and some tips on finding the best holiday home rental.
+We’ve already given you some recommendations for unusual ways to stay in Denmark and in Copenhagen, and some tips on finding the best holiday home rental.
 In this article, you’ll find advice about finding your ideal apartment rental in Copenhagen.

 Denmark hotel in Copenhagen, Why rent apartments?